lammps/learning/src/file_format.rst

 In this section, you will learn how to create a very simple simulation box using LAMMPS built-in tools.

-Minimal input and file formats
+Running a minimal LAMMPS input
 ------------------------------

 In an empty directory, open a text file and copy the following text inside: